 The Plan sets out the way in which the States intends to meet the requirements of the Children's Law 2008.

-It is tailored to the needs of children and young people in Guernsey and Alderney's and also compliant with the European Convention on Human Rights.
+It is tailored to the identified needs of children and young people in Guernsey and Alderney's and also ensures ongoing compliance with the European Convention on Human Rights and well as the European Convention on the Rights of the Child.

 The Children Law 2008 requires the creation of such a Plan at least once every three years.
-The law says that the States has "a duty to provide services to any child in need" and the CYPP sets out how that's to be achieved.
+The law says that the States has "a duty to provide services to any child in need" and the CYPP sets out how that will be achieved.

 The Children & Young People's Plan 2016